 (Marina Militare, Calle de la Celestia, Castello.
-Performance on Saturday)
+Performance on Wednesday and Saturday)

 If you only have time for one pavilion during the Biennale, then this opera performance is the one you need to see.
 Rugilė Barzdžiukaitė, Vaiva Grainytė and Lina Lapelytė wrote an opera about climate change which is performed live on the artificial beach inside the Marina Militare.
 The setting itself is already unique, as it brings you to a part of Arsenale Nord which is usually not accessible to the public.
 While you watch the scene and listen to the professional and highly skilled singers, children, dogs and other vacationers are performing their beach routine.
 Children are running around, playing with a ball or eating ice-cream, dogs are barking, people are reading, … It is a very impressive performance.
 As there is so much going on and the team of singers and volunteers/vacationers changes constantly, I am certainly tempted to attend it again, even if it requires another long wait in line.

-You can read the preview with more information in ‘‘Preview of the 2019 Art Biennale: Lithuania’.
-A detailed review with pictures will be added in the coming days.
+You can read a detailed review with pictures in ‘‘Review of the 2019 Art Biennale: Lithuania’.

 Belgium – Mondo Cane